isomerpages/tp-virtualcampus/_explore/be-awesome/ippt-ns-prep.md

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/0ho5USfcvUY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 </div>

 ---
+### IPPT Exemption
+If you are medically graded PES B (except B1), C or E, you are not required to take the Pre-Enlistee IPPT as you go through a modified basic training programme.
+Thus, you do not qualify for the 8-week reduction in your full-time NS duration.

+Submit your IPPT exemption by clicking on this <a href="https://forms.office.com/r/rBsU2iBk0H" target="_blank">link</a>.

+---
 ### NS - How It Began vs How It's Going